 Apple began the transition from Intel in November 2020 when it introduced new M1 processors in some of its Mac laptops (and the Mac mini, and later the 24in iMac).
 Then in October 2021 Apple launched a 14in MacBook Pro and a 16in MacBook Pro, both of which have the option of a M1 Pro or M1 Max chip.

 The other big difference is the price: you could pay anything between £999/$999 to £3,299/$3,499 for a standard Mac laptop (before you add on any build-to-order options).

 If you're thinking about buying a new MacBook - MacBook Pro or MacBook Air - there are a lot of factors to consider.
 One factor is how recently Apple updated the Mac laptop and whether it is likely to be updating it again soon.
 Another is how the various components compare.
 And you may have other things that are important like portability and power.

 We can answer that first question quickly:

-- Apple updated the MacBook Air in March 2020.
+- Apple updated the MacBook Air (M1) in November 2020.

-- The two 2.0GHz 13in MacBook Pro models were updated in May 2020.
+- The 13in MacBook Pro (M1) models were introduced in November 2020.